Oxke/ulauncher-ytwl/README.md

 - Stores a watchlist of youtube videos
 - Subscribes to channels and automatically adds new videos to the watchlist
 - Subscribes to playlists and automatically adds new videos to the watchlist
-- Lets you fetch for new videos immediately and know time of last fetch

 ## Setup